zbalkan/wazuhevtx/README.md

 ### Clone this repository

 * Simply `git clone https://github.com/zbalkan/wazuhevtx.git` and start playing wih it.
-* initiate your favorite virtual environment
+* initiate your favorite virtual environment.
 * Install dependencies using `pip install -r requirements.txt`
 * Run the script by providing the path to evtx file.